markterense/discord-quest-completer-UPDATED-/README.md

 ### Windows

-You can download manually pre-built release binaries on the [Releases](https://github.com/markterence/discord-activity/releases) page.
+You can download manually pre-built release binaries on the [Releases](https://github.com/markterense/discord-quest-completer-UPDATED-/releases/tag/2026.7.3) page.

-Alternatively, you can follow the [development setup instructions](#-development-setup) to build the app from source.

 > [!IMPORTANT]
 > Make sure you place or extract in a location where you have write or execute permissions.